karim076/Maze-BFS/README.md

+## Maze-Breadth_First_Search
+# How to run
+This game is ready to go when downloaded
-# Maze-Breadth_First_Search
+# customizalbe
- There are no extra needed things to be dowloaded to run the code just run it how its made.
- Changeble: You could change the Maze if you want.
- AI playing maze.
+- maze

+## credit

- Made by Karim Alkichouhio
+Made by Karim Alkichouhi